risingwavelabs/risingwave-docs/docs/sql/data-types/data-type-array.md

 'ABCD1234'
 ```

-### Retrieve slice of an array
+### Retrieve a slice of an array

 To retrieve data in an array, use the `ARRAY_COLUMN[n:m]` syntax, where `n` and `m` are integers representing indices and are both inclusive.
 Either `n`, `m`, or both can be omitted.
 Relative positions start from 1.
-In multidimensial arrays, arrays with unmatching dimensions are allowed.
+In multidimensional arrays, arrays with unmatching dimensions are allowed.

 #### Examples